JingLiu122/Pinball/README.md

 This project was packaged for Windows 64-bit.
 Better to download and run it on a Windows OS 64-bit.

 ### Installing
-Clone or download the project, and then launch the Pinball.exe file (Use Escape key to quit the game - only after the main menu).
+Clone or download the project, and then launch the Pinball.exe file (use Escape key to quit the game - only after the main menu).
 * Youtube video to show around the project:

 ## Acknowledgments